#4: How to sell your project experience in an engineering or construction resume in Canada

 - Your Role on the project.

 - Project Value – in Canadian $ only.
+Do not expect your hiring manage to performa currency calculations on your behalf!

 - 2-3 results/achievements (good things) that you were responsible for.
 Delivering the project ‘on time and on budget’ is doing your job and does not help a candidate stand out.
 How did you actions impact the cost, time or quality of the project?